 Hill workouts are a great way to strength train while improving your running, and they are a great addition to your training schedule even if your racecourse is flat.
 However, hill workouts maximize the importance of form, so be sure you are extremely focused on your run form as you climb.

-While eight weeks might not seem like a long time to train for your race, it really is, and your body will need rest to be at its best-come race day.
-So, if your schedule has a rest day in it, and it should follow that.
+Your body will need rest to be at its best come race day.
+So, when your training schedule has a rest day in it, follow that and rest.
 Truly allow your body the time it needs to recover and adapt.
 If you don’t, you are actually missing out on those gradual improvements that will make you a better runner.

 While training every single day may seem conducive to your 10k goals, it is actually a quick way to run your body into the ground, and it can expose you to overuse or exhaustion injuries.

 That said, mobility should be a daily occurrence.
 Even on your rest days, get out that foam roller or tennis ball and give your muscles some attention.
 If you can find a sauna or have the time to run a hot bath with epsom salt, try it.
 The better your muscles are able to recover, the more valuable the rest of your training will be.

 Much like your rest days, your warm ups are in your training plan for a reason.
 No matter how short on time you are, the warm up is not the part of the workout to cut.
 Warming up is crucial in preventing injuries and getting your muscles ready to work.